xdong05/xdong05.github.io/_pages/openings.md

 # Open positions

-**We are currently open for PhD and postdoc applications related to our two NSF grants.**
+**We are currently recruiting PhD students and postdoctoral researchers to work on projects supported by two NSF-funded grants.**

 We are looking for new group members with passion, talent, and grit!

-You will have the chance to work on creative researech related to spatial ecology and global change.
-We will work together to identify significant and interesting questions, constructing elegant mathematical models, performing big data analysis, designing clever experiments, and making discoveries.
+Ideal candidates have a strong interest in theoretical ecology and are excited to use mathematical and computational approaches to tackle fundamental questions in spatial ecology.

 ### Open positions